GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Other related prior work

 For step size and mass matrix tuning, two approaches have been popular in practice.
 In the first, an adaptation phase is used to estimate algorithm tuning parameters.
 These tuning parameters are then fixed so that the resulting chain is Markovian.
 This is the strategy used by NUTS for step size and mass matrix adaptation for HMC \cite{HoGe2014}.
 In the second approach, the adaptation phase is never turned off, but the amount of adaptation is decreased so that asymptotically the results are valid.
 This is the strategy used by delayed rejection Metropolis (DRAM) \cite{haario2006dram}.

-Another approach for step size adaptivity is the recently introduced delayed rejection HMC sampler of \cite{modi2023delayed}.
+Another approach to step-size adaptivity is to use delayed rejection HMC \cite{modi2023delayed}.
 The delayed rejection algorithm \cite{mira2001metropolis,green2001delayed} is a generalization of Metropolis-Hastings to a sequence of proposal moves.
 This proposal sequence can be tuned to start with larger scale moves and then scaled down for subsequent proposals \cite{haario2006dram}.
 In the same vein, the delayed rejection HMC sampler automatically tries smaller step sizes if proposals with larger step sizes are rejected, allowing it to sample from target densities with varying scale.
 Like other delayed rejection methods, it generates ``ghost points'' using reversed proposals, which are then used as part of the acceptance probability to ensure detailed balance \cite{green2001delayed}.